josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![On the Properties Panel for the Split Data module, the Fraction of rows in the first output dataset field is set to 0, and is circled.
 The Random seed field is set to 7634, and is also circled.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image78.png "Properties Panel")

-3. Next, add a Train Model module and connect it to output 1 of the Split Data module.
+1. Next, add a Train Model module and connect it to output 1 of the Split Data module

     ![On the Design Surface, Split Data has an arrow pointing down to Train Model.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image79.png "Design Surface")

-4. On the **Properties** panel for the Train Model module, set the Selected columns to **DepDel15**.
+1. On the **Properties** panel for the Train Model module, set the Selected columns to **DepDel15**

     ![Under Train Model, under Label column, under Selected columns, Column names is DepDel15.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image80.png "Train Model section")

-5. Drag a Two-Class Logistic Regression module above and to the left of the Train Model module and connect the output to the leftmost input of the Train Model module
+5. Drag a Two-Class Logistic Regression module above and to the side of the Train Model module and connect the output to the leftmost input of the Train Model module

     ![On the Design Surface, on the left, Two-Class Logistics Regression and on the right, Split Data both have arrows pointing down to Train Model.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image81.png "Design Surface")